 Black Power!
-19th Century is a multimedia project by Noelle Lorraine Williams that combines archival research, public engagement, art and writing to present African American stories of freedom.
+19th Century is a multimedia project by Noelle Lorraine Williams that combines archival research, public engagement, art and writing to present African American stories of freedom and Newark's Black Liberation Heritage.

 Noelle Lorraine Williams is an artist, historian and public humanities professional.